How to Get a Stamp Duty Land Tax Refund?

 Stamp Duty Refunds

 In certain situations, buyers may be eligible for a stamp duty refund after they pay stamp duty.
+For properties sold on or before 28 October 2018, the deadline for claiming a refund is different from those sold on or after 29 October 2018.
 Eligible buyers include those who sell their previous main residence within 36 months of paying the additional 3% stamp duty surcharge on a second home purchase.

 Eligibility criteria